Bose QuietComfort 35 II Headphones: Bose QC35 II reviews, price and features

 The QuietComfort 35 II wireless headphones are circumaural and closed, and although the best sound spatiality is produced by open Hi-fi headphones, that of these headphones is quite remarkable.
 The tonal balance offered by the Bose QuietComfort QC35 II is very neutral, although it enhances the bass tones a little.

 The mids and treble, on the other hand, are perceived very clearly and have a good presence.
-The sound profile, in general, is perceived as pleasant, ideal for listening to any genre of music for a long time without generating fatigue.
+The sound profile, in general, is perceived as pleasant, ideal for listening to any genre of music for a long time without causing fatigue.

 These Bose headphones also integrate state-of-the-art technologies that ensure good sound quality.
 First, they feature an active equalization system, ActiveEQ, which adjusts the different frequencies to optimize sound quality.